do-kevin/Zephyr-Node/README.md

 # Zephyr Node
 ---------------
-Web game is best played on Google Chrome.

 ## About
 A productivity app meant to help users organize their notes, to-dos, reminders, and decks of flashcards.
 Its unique feature is giving users the option to send reminders and flashcards as text messages.
 The app was build using React, Sequelize, and Bootstrap.